 Put cauliflower in Instant Pot with water and add your favorite spices.
 Cook sausage, then put the sausage over the top of the cauliflower and cook until the cauliflower is done, about 10 minutes on steam.
 Then mix all together and it’s kind of like mashed potatoes with sausage and gravy.

 Steak with spinach cooked in the same pan with the steak juices and a little more olive oil and garlic.
 To. die. for.

-This is a tip more than a recipe, but I like to take any leftover food from dinner that I think will freeze well, like soups and sauces and freeze them right after we eat in containers like these.
+This is a tip more than a recipe, but I like to take any leftover food from dinner that I think will freeze well, like soups and sauces and freeze them right after we eat in small freezer containers.
 Cause we’re not so good at eating leftovers.
 But if we pull it out of the freeze and heat it up, it’s like a brand new, fresh meal that we’re not tired of and it makes a really easy meal on the night we eat it.

 And it’s no more extra work to have leftovers or make leftovers on purpose to freeze.
 It works really well for spaghetti sauce, butternut squash soup, tortilla-less soup, hamburger soup, and minestrone.